U.S. court deals serious blow to Trump's 'Remain in Mexico' immigration policy

 Some 59,000 people have been sent back to Mexico to await the outcome of their cases in often dangerous border towns where they are vulnerable to kidnapping, rape, robbery and other crimes while living in sometimes unsanitary conditions.

-Asylum officers, who screen migrants placed in the MPP program for fear of persecution in Mexico, were told to immediately stop working on such cases, according to an internal email shared with Reuters.
+Asylum officers, who screen migrants placed in the MPP programme for fear of persecution in Mexico, were told to immediately stop working on such cases, according to an internal email shared with Reuters.

-The ruling means the United States can no longer send people back to Mexico under the program, said Michael Tan, an attorney at the American Civil Liberties Union.
-It is not clear how it affects people already in the program in Mexico.
+The ruling means the United States can no longer send people back to Mexico under the programme, said Michael Tan, an attorney at the American Civil Liberties Union.
+It is not clear how it affects people already in the programme in Mexico.

-A spokesman for the U.S. Department of Justice said the decision “once again highlights the consequences and impropriety of nationwide injunctions.”
+The White House criticized the decision as “another reckless nationwide injunction threatening our constitutional structure,” and said it was “considering all available legal options to seek further review of this decision.”

+If the ruling is allowed to stand, the White House said in a statement, it would “reignite the humanitarian and security crisis at the border.”

-The White House did not immediately respond to requests for comment but the administration is likely to quickly appeal the decision to the U.S. Supreme Court, as it has done with other rulings.
+The administration is likely to quickly appeal the decision to the U.S. Supreme Court, as it has done with other rulings.

 Trump, who has made cracking down on immigration a central theme of his more than three years in the White House, has sought through a series of new policies and rule changes to reduce asylum claims filed mostly by Central Americans arriving at the U.S.-Mexico border.